Facebook's Fundraising Tools for Nonprofits

 The Challenges for Nonprofits

-When someone donates through the donate button, using her credit card, Facebook will be listed on that donor's credit card statement.
-FB sends reports to charities that provide the name of a donor and his email address (if provided).
+When someone donates through the donate button, using their credit card, Facebook will be listed on that donor's credit card statement.
+FB sends reports to charities that provide the name of a donor and their email address (if provided).

 FB charges a fee of five percent for processing the donation.
 Nonprofits receive 95 percent of each donation.